 Ben is a clinical social worker with a passion for working with the college population.
 Ben has previously worked at college counseling centers at the University of Northern Colorado and the Julliard School in New York.
 He enjoys working with depression, anxiety, trauma, interpersonal relationships as well as men's issues.
 He has done research on the effects of bullying on young adults.

 Erin Fry D.O., Psychiatrist

 D.O.- Michigan State University

 Dr. Erin Fry is a board certified psychiatrist and comes to us after working in the Counseling Center at Michigan State University.
-She sees students one day per week for medication monitoring.
+She sees students two days per week for medication monitoring.
 She has a special interest in young adult psychiatry and has previously worked with military veterans.

-Betty Jo Smith, LPC/CACIII, Counselor, Licensed Professional Counselor, Certified Addictions Counselor
+Betty Jo Smith, LPC/CACIII, Counselor, Licensed Professional Counselor

 BA – University of Colorado – Colorado Springs